Published market hub · 2026-05

 How to read this page correctly

-ZIP watch rows are a screening layer and can diverge materially from city or metro averages.
+ZIP watch rows can diverge materially from city or metro averages.

 Geography warnings

-- ZIP watch rows are a screening layer and can diverge materially from city or metro averages.
+- ZIP watch rows can diverge materially from city or metro averages.

 Methodology notes

-- Use the public dashboard as a screening and triage layer, not as parcel-level underwriting.
+- Use the dashboard as a first-pass read, not as a property-level decision.

-- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP screening visibly separate.
+- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP evidence visibly separate.

-- Public DSCR screens exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.
+- Public DSCR estimates exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.

 - Release dates and methodologies differ by source, so investor judgment should follow the metric-level labels rather than assume one unified feed.